-As a soap maker, I get asked to make all kinds of soap.
-Lately I’ve been getting requests for a solid shampoo bar.
+I’m a soap maker, so people ask me to make all kinds of soap.
+Lately, I’ve been getting requests for a solid homemade shampoo bar.
 I have a great recipe that will leave your hair soft and shiny.

 Basic Soap Making

 If you haven’t made soap before, or read my article on basic soap making, you’ll want to familiarize yourself by reading this first: Homemade All Natural Soap.
-This recipe uses a novel way of making soap – all the weights have been converted to measurements to simplify the process.
+We simplified the process by converting this recipe from weights to measurements.
+We tested and perfected the measurements.

 This method has been used with much success and can be doubled or tripled easily.
-The oils are the ingredients that change the most when making a shampoo bar.
+The oils are the ingredients that change the most with a homemade shampoo bar.